nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds an appointment to HealthContact with input information including patient name, medical test, slot, and doctor.

-* Name must be the name of an existing patient.
+* Patient name input must strictly match the name of an existing patient, except the casing as patient name is case-insensitive.

 * Slot must be in the format `yyyy-MM-dd HH:mm`, eg. `2022-11-12 13:00`.

 * If slot is entered with time `24:00`, it will be saved as the `00:00` of the next date.

+* Doctor and medical test are case-sensitive.

-* The input of four parameters must be different with the combination in other appointments.
+* The input of four parameters must be different with the combination in other appointments, taking into consideration that doctor and medical test are case-sensitive, while patient name is case-insensitive.

 * The onus is on the user to check and ensure the following before adding an appointment:
   * The appointment times for different patients with the same doctor do not clash with one another.